Digitex Futures Price Up 3.5% Over Last 7 Days (DGTX)

 Buying and Selling Digitex Futures

-Digitex Futures can be purchased on these cryptocurrency exchanges: Mercatox, OOOBTC and Exrates.
-It is usually not currently possible to buy alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
-Investors seeking to acquire Digitex Futures should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitex Futures using one of the aforementioned exchanges.
+Digitex Futures can be traded on these cryptocurrency exchanges: Mercatox, OOOBTC and Exrates.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Digitex Futures directly using US dollars.
+Investors seeking to acquire Digitex Futures should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Digitex Futures using one of the exchanges listed above.

 Receive News & Updates for Digitex Futures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Futures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.